benchopt/benchopt/README.rst

 Find the complete list of the `Available benchmarks`_.
 Also, refer to the `documentation <https://benchopt.github.io/>`_ to learn more about ``benchopt`` CLI and its features.
 You can also easily extend this benchmark by adding a dataset, solver or metric.
-Learn how to do so in the different sections of this tutorial: `Write a benchmark <https://benchopt.github.io/how.html>`_.
+Learn that and more in the `Write a benchmark <https://benchopt.github.io/how.html>`_ tutorial.

 Creating a benchmark